muchimi/JoystickGremlinEx/docs/overview.md

 A use-case for this feature is the need to combine two inputs into a single output, such as brake pedal toe-brakes to a single linear axis (used in Star Citizen staffe for example).

 Another use case is to scale one axis with another.

+Mergine of axes is helpful in many output scenarios, and the merging can also be controlled on the fly using profile modes, conditions and profile states to, at runtime, control how merging occurs.

 ### Integrates with Elgato (R) Streamdeck, LoupeDeck and any support panels by BitFocus Companion